Frequently Used Docker Commands

 docker compose up <service-name> | Start a specific service |

-docker compose down | Stop services |
+docker compose down | Remove containers and networks created by up |

-docker compose down -v | Stop services and remove volumes |
+docker compose down -v | Remove containers, networks, and volumes created by up |

 docker compose ls | List all projects |